Misused Scripture: Proverbs 13:24 - Spare the Rod

 People often cite "Spare the rod, spoil the child" as a Bible verse about the need for spanking children.

-So, let's get a couple of things out of the way.
-One, spanking, slapping, or hitting your child in any way is child abuse.
+Let's get a couple of things out of the way.
+First, spanking, slapping, or hitting your child in any way is child abuse.
 It's treating a child as sub-human and using pain to coerce them into doing your will.
 Not only is it abuse, it's counterproductive.
-If you want to use fear and pain to shut down your child's neuro-pathways so they can't learn and teach them to lie and hide things from you—spanking is a great way to do that.
+If you want to use fear and pain to shut down your child's neural pathways so they can't learn, and teach them to lie and hide things from you—spanking is a great way to do that.

-What folks are probably thinking of is [[Proverbs 13]]:24, which, from the King James, says, "He that spareth his rod hateth his son: but he that loveth him chasteneth him."
+What folks are probably thinking of is Proverbs 13:24, which, from the King James Version, says, "He that spareth his rod hateth his son: but he that loveth him chasteneth him."

 Now some folks will argue that the rod mentionedth in this verse isn't a rod that you beat people with, but more like a shepherd's hook used for gentle guiding.
 And listen, I like that interpretation.